Liti-Capital/Equity-Tokenization/README.md

 Figure 1 shows the general diagram of the Liti Capital ecosystem.

-Figure 1 shows the general diagram of the system.
 |![Figure 1](./images/general-diagram.png)|
 |:--:|
 |*Figure 1*: General diagram of the system|